Emai people: Emai kingship and leadership

-The people of Ovbiowun to this day have a parallel kingship known as Oloje of Ovbiowun and celebrate their separate festival of Ese-Okhai, meaning "benefits from the okah tree."
+The people of Ovbiowun to this day have a parallel kingship known as Oleije of Ovbiowun and celebrate their separate festival of Ese-Okhai, meaning "benefits from the okah tree."

+Despite a contrary version above, Uanhumi was saddled with the lineage shrine priesthood not rulership of Emai as that was apportioned by their father to Urule.
+Uankhuechie the first son of Urule has produced nearly all the presidents of the council of warrant Chiefs and also the past 3 Oleijes.

 Today there exists only one way to have common consensus: if only the powerful rulers of Urle and the rest of Emai are magnanimous enough to unite the Eije Cult (the cult of chiefs) with the aim of a single ruling hierarchy.
 This remains to be seen.
 The right to kingship is extended to all male children at birth who are unarguably descendants of Imah and are capable of obeying and participating in the princely duties of the Eije Cults.